-Eventually we surfaced from our magical worm-hole of never-ending darkness and landed the other side of the mountain range next to a beach, which with the addition of a few palm trees and maybe a bit less snow could’ve fully been mistaken for a tropical island.
+Eventually we surfaced from our magical worm-hole of never-ending darkness, and landed the other side of the mountain range next to a beach.
+With the addition of a few palm trees and maybe a bit less snow, this Icelandic beach could’ve fully been mistaken for a tropical island.
 Sounds a bit like a fantastical dream, doesn’t it pals?
 That’s what it felt like, too.

 It.
 Was.
 Amazing.

-The water was completely calm and a vivid shade of turquoise, with a curve of yellow sand around the bay which merged at the edges into the green moss and purple flowers of the mountains slopes.
+The water was completely calm and a vivid shade of turquoise.
+A curve of yellow sand around the bay merges at the edges into the green moss and purple flowers of the mountains slopes.
 And to top that all off, there was not a soul to be seen.
 It was fully silent, aside from every now and again the swooshing of the long grass behind us.
 Well.
 I have never been anywhere like it.

-Lady Taxi told us that every summer the locals hold a sandcastle building competition on this very same beach, which I found both brilliant and insane, given that it can’t have got much warmer than the temperature I was experiencing at that point.
+Every summer the locals hold a sandcastle building competition on Holt beach, which I found both brilliant and insane, given that it can’t have got much warmer than the temperature I was experiencing at that point.
 Do people wear beach-wear at the sandcastle building competition?
 Do they eat ice cream??
 These are the things I wonder.
 What a conundrum.

 The top of the mountain

-Back through the tunnel we went, and I’m happy to say it was slightly less scary the second time round as we’d acclimatised to the fact that it was highly unlikely we’d meet any oncoming traffic in this part of the world anyway.
-Instead of carrying on back to Ísafjördur and our floating home, however, we headed upwards to a plateau halfway up the mountains looking over the valley and town in the distance.
+Back through the tunnel we went, and I’m happy to say it was slightly less scary the second time round.
+Obviously we’d acclimatised to the fact that it was highly unlikely we’d meet any oncoming traffic in this part of the world anyway.
+Instead of carrying on back to Ísafjördur’s port and our floating home, however, we headed upwards to a plateau halfway up the mountains looking over the valley and town in the distance.
 What a stunner.

 Springy moss and tiny flowers covered the ground and it was downright amazing to see the landscape below with the shadows and dappled sunlight rolling over it.
 The world is so amazing, you guys!
 On a side note, if you’ve never seen The Secret Life of Walter Mitty, I suggest you watch it immediately to get a better idea of the beauty of the Icelandic countryside, and also to get an even better appreciation of life.
 Great film, great message, great scenery.

-Fresh fish, some delicious sauce with bulgur and potatoes, and I was all around all about that Icelandic life.
+Instead we ate at Edinborg Bistro, which was just blooming lovely as well.
+Not housed in a 200 year old building, but with equally fresh fish.
+Fresh fish, some delicious sauce with bulgur and potatoes.
+I was all around all about that Icelandic life.

 What a joyous conclusion to a joyous day.
 Iceland, you are a dream.

-- Cruise ships dock directly in the centre of Ísafjördur, so it’s easy to reach anything you need to reach once you get there.
+- Cruise ships dock in the centre of Ísafjördur, so it’s easy to reach the town on foot from the cruise port.

-- There are hotels, guest houses and hostels located in both Ísafjördur and Flateyri, and as a base for exploring the rest of the amazing nature of this region, both of these locations are perfect.
+- There are hotels, guest houses and hostels located in both Ísafjördur and Flateyri, and as a base for exploring the rest of the amazing nature of the Westfjords region, both of these locations are perfect.

 - Our magical mystery tour cost around €30 per person (my memory is hazy on the exact price), and the three of us shared it with another group of four who we didn’t know.